ot2i7ba/FTGenerator/README.md

 ```

 ## Output
-The generated timesheets will be saved in a directory named Stundenzettel {year}, with files in CSV, Excel, and PDF formats.
+The generated timesheets will be saved in a directory named `Stundenzettel {year}`, with files in CSV, Excel, and PDF formats.

 ## File Structure
 - **CSV File**<br>Contains the dates, start times, end times, and total hours for each workday.